wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

-This plugin also includes Google Analytics tracking.
-Main tracking options:
+This plugin includes Google Analytics tracking.
+Main tracking options and features:

-- enable/disable Google Analytics tracking
+- enable/disable Google Analytics tracking code
+- switch between Universal Analytics and Classic Analytics tracking methods
+- supports analytics.js tracking for comaptibility with Universal Analytics web property
+- supports ga.js tracking for comaptibility with Classic Analytics web property
 - track single domain, domain and all subdomains, multiple TLD domains
-- anonymize IPs feature
+- IP address anonymization feature

-You will need a <a href="https://www.google.com/analytics/" target="_blank">Google Analytics</a> account before using this plugin!

 Related Links: